Edward Makuka Nkoloso: Aftermath

 Nkoloso stated the program failed due to lack of funds, the pregnancy of astronaut Matha Mwambwa and her subsequently leaving the program to return to her parents, and problems with morale due to media attention.
 The rocket was claimed to have been sabotaged "by foreign elements".
 The Zambian government distanced itself from Nkoloso's endeavour.

 A photograph book Afronauts commemorating the events was self-published by Cristina De Middel in 2012.
-The short independent documentary film titled Afronauts directed by Nuotama Bodomo was premiered at the Sundance Film Festival in 2014.
+The short independent film titled Afronauts directed by Nuotama Bodomo was premiered at the Sundance Film Festival in 2014.

 Later life

-He unsuccessfully ran for mayor of Lusaka, Zambia, emphasising scientific advancement.
+Nkoloso unsuccessfully ran for mayor of Lusaka, Zambia, emphasising scientific advancement.
 He was appointed by President Kaunda to the Liberation Center, a movement for regional freedom.
 He championed government support for witch doctors on at least one occasion.
 He claimed that they should have a place beside physicians, and that they are an antidote for Christianity which had hurt Africa's medical skills, but states that he did not practice witchcraft himself.
 He retired in 1972.

 He received a law degree from the University of Zambia in 1983.
-He was awarded the Russian Jubilee Medal "Forty Years of Victory in the Great Patriotic War 1941–1945".
+He was awarded the Soviet Jubilee Medal "Forty Years of Victory in the Great Patriotic War 1941–1945".
 He also served as president of the Ndola Ex-servicemen's Association and was made an honorary army colonel.
-He died on 4 March 1989, and was buried with presidential honours.
+Nkoloso died on 4 March 1989, and was buried with presidential honours.

 Popular culture

-In 2014 Nkoloso was depicted in the film Nkoloso the Afronaut that was nominated at 2014 Uganda Film Festival.
+In 2014 Nkoloso was depicted in the film Nkoloso the Afronaut that was nominated at the 2014 Uganda Film Festival.
 He and Matha also appear as characters in Namwali Serpell's novel The Old Drift, published in 2019.